JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 8.5.0 - 23 Dec 2024
+    * Added SetOptions method to update client settings
+    * Added SocketConnection parameter to PeriodicQuery callback
+    * Added setting of DefaultProxyCredentials on HttpClient instance when client is not provided by DI
+    * Added support for overriding request timeout per request
+    * Added build target for net9.0
+    * Added setting of KeepAliveTimeout on websocket connections to improve dropped connection detection
+    * Changed max wait time for close handshake response from 5 seconds to 1 second
+    * Fixed exception in trade tracker when there is no data in the initial snapshot

 * Version 8.4.5 - 20 Dec 2024
     * Added EmptyArrayObjectConverter System.Text.Json JsonConverter
     * Added JsonSerializerOptions parameter to SystemTextJsonMessageAccessor constructor